 Over the years I have made a number of compilations comprised largely of an “uncommon” selection of music from the 1960s and 1970s, mostly from the U.S. and Britain, but also with French, African, Caribbean, and other elements.
 I consider these to be some of my most accessible and pleasurable compilations — fun and melodic, with some obscurities but also some tracks likely to be recognized by music aficionados.
 The compilations are listed below in reverse chronological order.
 If you click on the compilation title it will take you to a page with links to stream the compilations and complete song lists.
 Send me a message (or complete the form on this page) for more information about any of my music compilations.

 Winter 2014.
 This compilation is mostly comprised of soul and pop from the 60s and 70s.
 I made it for a friend who asked for a mix she could sing along to.
 I consider it a companion to my “uncommon” 60s compilations Lollipop and Yeh Yeh, also here on my website (and Mixcloud).
 This mix is a highly accessible and music aficionados will be familiar with some of the tracks, although I’m hoping pleasant surprises lurk within for all.
-Click here to stream the comp, for the song list.
+Click here to stream and for the song list.

 December 2012.
 This is my end-of-2012 compilation.
 To my ears, all of the songs on this compilation have in common the quality of “cheesiness.”
 The term is generally considered to be pejorative.
 To me, however, “cheesiness” is simply a subjective descriptive term that, like any other descriptor, can be applied both to music that the listener likes and dislikes.
 As an argument for use of the term in its positive sense, I present this collection of “cheesy” songs I love.
 Click here to stream the comp, for the song list, and for a few videos.